 Provence is known as the most beautiful region of France.
-You can visit many charming villages, national park Gorges du Verdon (among several) – French Grand Canyon, lavender fields, sunflower fields, and an active monastery.
+You can visit many charming villages, the national park Gorges du Verdon (among several) – French Grand Canyon, lavender fields, sunflower fields, and an active monastery.
 The charming small medieval villages “hanging off” the mountain cliffs are screaming for your attention.
 The purple and yellow colors of blooming lavender and sunflowers will take your breath away.
 National parks with mountain lakes, mountain viewpoints, and fantastic nature will leave you in awe.
 I hope you set aside a few extra days to explore Provence because you will either regret that you didn’t or you will have to go back.

 When I did my research, I found so many beautiful images of the lavender fields on the Valensole Plateau on Instagram.
 I had my camera ready and I was almost shaking with excitement, as we got closer to the destination.
 I imagined all the beautiful pictures I was going to take and show my friends, family, and followers when I got home.